Expectations of Year 11

 Pupils will attend two main school assemblies directed at Key Stage 4 and a year assembly once a fortnight.

-Pupils are taught Citizenship as a form, primarily by the form tutor, however visiting speakers, outside and in house performances also contribute to the deliverance of the subject.
+Pupils are taught Learning for Life as a form, primarily by the form tutor, however visiting speakers, outside and in house performances also contribute to the deliverance of the subject.
 The topics covered during Year 11 include:

 - Human Rights

 - Post 16 options

 The academic tutoring of the pupils is carried out by the Year 11 tutors, Reserve Tutors, Head of Year and the Director of Studies for Year 11.